Trusting a Higher Power

 “What matters is the willingness to stop relying solely on ourselves.”

-What does it mean to Trust a Higher Power?
+What does it look like for me to trust a Higher Power today?

 Share Your Experience